Cord Cutting Guides, News, and Reviews

 The oldest skinny bundle remains one of the best.
 Sling TV works a little differently from the other skinny bundles on this list, because it uses a system of base packages and add-on bundles instead of a tiered set of options.
 Subscribers start with a base bundle or two and then add extra mini-bundles to that base.
 This makes Sling TV really easy to customize to suit your needs (more on this in the Sling TV review).
-With all that said, you won't need to customize anything to get HGTV, because it's in both of Sling TV's base packages.
+With that said, you won't need to customize anything to get HGTV, because it's included in both of Sling TV's base packages.
 Easy!

 Google's version of the skinny bundle is quite solid.
 YouTube TV boasts a great app with broad platform support, lots of content discovery features, and an extensive channel lineup that includes — you guessed it — HGTV.
 You can test out YouTube TV by signing up for the service's free trial offer.

 Discovery Plus is a new streaming service, and unlike the other entries on this list, it doesn’t have a traditional livestream of HGTV.
 However, we’re including it because it’s got thousands of hours of HGTV content, and all for as low as $4.99 if you pick the option with ads.
 If you don’t want ads, you’ll pay $6.99 a month.
 Both plans also come with a weeklong free trial so you can decide for yourself how good an option Discovery Plus is for watching HGTV without cable.

 Hey, great news: you can!
 Platform support is strong for anyone who wants to watch HGTV online without cable.
 You can watch it on your big screen at the house, or you can take HGTV with you when you’re outside the home.
 Just flip on your favorite device, and you’ll be watching people flip houses in no time.
 The chart below has more specifics, so take a look!